RodrigoGama1902/better-bound-box/docs/source/introduction.rst

 ************

-This module provides a better BoundBox system for Blender integrations, with support for multiple objects and various utility functions.
+This module provides a better BoundBox system for Blender integrations, with support for multiple objects and various utility functions and non destructive transforms.

 If you are creating a Blender integration that will deal with multiple objects that represents only one model and it dimensions properties, this module is for you.

-It solves problems with models with multiple objects in it composition woth irregular transforms, using always real dimensions for all operations. including getting model real dimensions, resizing, transform, origins and more.
+It solves problems with models with multiple objects in it composition with irregular transforms, using always real dimensions for all operations. including getting model real dimensions, resizing, transform, origins and more, keeping intact the original objects transforms from the model.

 Code examples: